urho3d/SLikeNet/readme.txt

 of how use the trademark we'd appreciate to be dropped a note so we can correct the mistake/oversight.

-In general we mark trademarks with â„¢ and registered trademarks with Â® upon first use of the trademark.
+In general we mark trademarks with ™ and registered trademarks with ® upon first use of the trademark.
 Any following usages of the same trademark implies the corresponding trademark symbol.